tommyplusdev/anki-animal-crossing-theme/README.md

 <img width="727" alt="cloze_programming_anki_AC_2_JP" src="https://user-images.githubusercontent.com/116316499/235375635-113cbf00-516b-4859-8b01-9690246a26e8.png">

 ## About
-I was inspired by the UI design from Animal Crossing, so I decided to make something similar for Anki.
-Considering I have a dark mode theme of Anki, this theme caters for the Light Mode users.

-This theme is sort of a branch from the original Dark Mode, but it features a new rewrite of the code, making it much easier to read and manage for future additions.
+This theme is partially based on my Dark Mode Anki theme, but it features a new rewrite of the code, making it much easier to read and manage for future additions.

 Unlike the minimalist mode, this relies on fewer dependencies, and only the appearance-related plugins are kept.